Consequences for late or non-filing of tax returns

 Postponement of Court hearing

-If you need more time to file and/or pay the composition amount, you must attend Court on the Court date to appeal for a postponement.
+If you need more time to file and/or pay the composition amount, you must attend Court on the specified date indicated in the Notice to Attend Court/ Summons to appeal for a postponement.

 Attending Court

-Failure to attend Court will result in further legal actions being taken against you (i.e. a warrant of arrest may be issued against you).
+Failure to attend Court may result in further legal actions taken against you, potentially including the issuance of a warrant of arrest.

-In Court, if convicted of the offence, you may face a fine not exceeding $5,000 for each offence.
+Should you be convicted of the offence in Court, you may face a fine of up to $5,000 for each offence.

-You must still file the outstanding Income Tax Return and/or documents.
+You are still required to file the outstanding Income Tax Return and/or documents.
 Otherwise, further legal actions may be taken.

 Failure to file your tax returns for 2 or more years

-If you fail to file your tax returns for 2 years or more, you may be issued with a summons to attend Court.
+If you fail to file your tax returns for 2 years or more, you may be issued with a Notice to Attend Court/ Summons.
 On conviction in Court, for each offence, you may be ordered to pay:

 - A penalty that is twice the amount of tax assessed; and

-Failure to pay the penalty or fine to the Court may result in imprisonment of up to 6 months.
+If you fail to pay the penalty or fine to the Court, you may be imprisoned for up to 6 months.

 Filing outstanding tax returns